-We have invited long term customer and passionate barefoot advocate Anna Clark to review some trainers for us.
+We have invited long term customer and passionate barefoot advocate Anna Fox to review some trainers for us.
 We are delighted to copy her review here in this blog post.

 Barebarics vs Xero vs Realfoot